• Home

 Starting the Game

-The ‘runner’ walks around the outside of the circle while everyone sings the traditional rhyme:
+3. The runner walks or runs around the outside of the circle.

 Placing the Kokla

-The runner discreetly drops the kokla behind one player.
+1. The runner quietly drops the cloth behind one seated player.

-The chosen player must notice it as quickly as possible and grab the kokla.
+2. The chosen player must notice the cloth as quickly as possible.

 Chasing